 The downgrading of grammar in the school curriculum was made easier by the nature of the English language itself.
-Unlike French or German or Spanish, English is an analytic language; this means that it has few grammatical inflexions, and that meaning is mostly expressed through the order in which words are placed, and the small link words that explain the relation between other words.
+Unlike French or German or Spanish, English is an analytic language; this means that it has few grammatical inflexions, and that meaning is mostly expressed through the order in which words are placed, and the small link-words that explain the relation between other words.
 Students of English do not need to learn detailed grammar tables for verb endings and noun forms in the way that is required in order to master synthetic languages like Latin.
 In other words, grammar is less important to communication in English than it is to communication in French or Spanish, so its downgrading in the school curriculum in the UK or the USA was less problematic than it would have been in France or Spain or Latin America.

 Nonetheless the downgrading of grammar teaching in schools in the English speaking countries was not without consequence; the consequences just took a generation to make themselves felt, meaning that it was not until the late 1980s that formal grammar began to make a reappearance in the school curriculum in the UK.
 The first National Curricula published in 1988 in response to a perceived fall in educational standards, put grammar back into English teaching, but only in small doses.
 By the early twenty-first century, in an article entitled The English Patient, published in the Journal of Linguistics in 2005 1, Dick Hudson stressed how little most young teachers knew about English grammar.
 Since then further reports have come to similar conclusions, though the discussion has now moved on from the "whether" to the "how" to teach formal grammar in schools today.
 This is the problem for the 2020s.

-analytic language with which it is sometimes possible to communicate effectively, though not efficiently, with little or no command of grammar.
+As mentioned above, English is an analytic language with which it is sometimes possible to communicate effectively, though not efficiently, with little or no command of grammar.
 However for effective and unambiguous communication, particularly in written English, a basic comprehension of English grammar is essential.